 How to Make a Reservation

 Once a space has been assigned it is your responsibility to verify that the assigned space and resources are accurate.
 Contact Collis Reservations with any changes (you will notice that the event "state" will be called "Tentative" - this is our highest level of confirmation).
 If you have further questions about your reservation, please send blitz Collis Reservations or phone the Collis Coordinator at 603-646-0910.
-Please have your reservation reference number (looks like "2014-ABDSUE") in the subject line of any blitz.
+Please have your reservation reference number (looks like "2016-ABDSUE") in the subject line of any blitz.

 Departments: Follow the above instructions.
 Please note that priority is given to student organization events.
 All requests for larger spaces and venues will be reviewed on a bi-weekly basis.

-Individuals or Non-Affiliated Groups: Please contact the Conferences and Events office for space availability, rental fee and insurance requirements.
+Individuals or Non-Affiliated Groups: Please contact the Conferences and Events office for campus-wide space availability, rental fee and insurance requirements.

 One-Time Versus Standing (i.e. repeating) Reservations